 Open Bible Data Home About News OET Key

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

 OET (OET-RV) Then Yacob was left alone, and a man wrestled with him until dawn.

-OET-LV[fn] and_took_them and_sent_across_them DOM the_stream and_sent_across DOM [that]_which to_him/it.
+OET-LV [fn] and_took_them and_sent_across_them DOM the_stream and_sent_across DOM [that]_which to_him/it.

 [fn]